The Platform.sh CLI can also be used from CI services or other automation tools, and supports an API Token authentication option for that purpose.

 Like human users, every machine user account needs its own unique email address.

 The machine user can be given a very restrictive set of permissions limited to just its needed tasks.
 Backups, for instance, require

 Admin access but no SSH key, while checking out code from a CI server to run tests on it would require an SSH key but only

 It will also show up in logs and activity streams as a separate entry from human users.
-We recommend having a separate automation user for each project to be automated.

 Consult the Users documentation for more information about the differences between access levels.

 A common use case for an API token is to allow the Platform.sh CLI to be run on an app container, often via a cron hook.
 An API token is necessary for authentication, but the CLI will be able to auto-detect the current project and environment.

 First, create a machine user (see above) that you invite to your project.
 Then, log in as that machine user to obtain an API token.
 Set this token as the top-level environment variable